ekneale/cobraa/README.md

 ```
    -e                       Sets the number of events to be simulated per macro (default is 25000 for full simulation)
   ```
+   For testing purposes, it is recommended to run with a smaller number of events e.g. -e 2500

    The number of events simulated per macro run for each event type is then:

    e * rate factor

-   where rate factor is a reduction applied where we can justify simulating fewer than the number of events in that time period (e.g. where there are many events or very high trigger efficiency).
+   where rate factor is a reduction/increase applied where we can justify simulating fewer/more than the number of events in that time period (e.g. where there are many events or very high trigger efficiency).

 Macros are found in the watch-core/mac directory.

 **Job generation**

-Watch-CoRe produces jobs/scripts for the following types of events by default:
+Cobraa produces jobs/scripts for the following types of events by default:

 Hartlepool cores (called 'big' and 'small', which relates to the currently reported power output)